 - Personal property: This is the amount that you’ll be paid to replace damaged or destroyed property, from couches to cooking pans.
 It’s a good idea to do a home inventory, which you should keep in a safe place, so that you can estimate what your personal property costs would be.

 - Additional living expenses: This covers the costs for time spent away from your home because it is being repaired or rebuilt.
 It may include hotel fees and food.

 - Personal liability: This covers your legal fees if someone sues you following a mishap at your house.
 It also covers damage to others’ property as well.
 Typical examples include dog bites or slipping on an icy front walk.

 There are optional coverages that you may add to your policy, such as flood insurance and coverage for structures that don’t touch your house, such as a detached garage.
 If you have a valuable collection of coins, furs or any other expensive item, talk to your agent about extra coverage for these belongings.

 Common causes of home insurance losses in Arizona

-- Flooding: Arizona residents should be aware that many of the state’s homes are set on dry, hard desert soil that does not absorb water during heavy rains, leading to flash floods.
+- Flooding: Flooding is also a common issue in Arizona, especially because many of the state’s homes are set on dry, hard desert soil that does not absorb water during heavy rains, leading to flash floods.
+From June to September, the state is in Monsoon season, when many of the major flooding occurs.
 Regular insurance policies don’t cover flooding, but you can get an addition to your policy through the government’s National Flood Insurance Program.